ErmHuang/rl-project/README.md

 ## Structure

--model: 3-DOF Robot arm configurations for simulation:
+- model: 3-DOF Robot arm configurations for simulation:

         -- meshes: STL files of every links for the robot arm -- manipulator.urdf: URDF file of the robot arm